jackal1-66/dpg-documentation/docs/software/doc/expert.md

 ### Log files

 Log files are always created.
 They contain the same information that is written in the terminal but also more, for instance all output when a git command is issued.
+The output of git commands is logged as `DEBUG`.
+There are however two cases in which the git output is suppressed in the logs

+1. when collecting all tags per package (`git for-each-ref ...`),
+1. when getting all commit hashes from the default branch (`git rev-list`).

+These outputs are very long and are only necessary for internal usage.

-As you will see below, there are various sub-commands that can be run.
-The log file name will be printed at the end of the execution and has the form of `o2dpg_cherry_picks_logs/<called-function>_<timestamp>.log`.
+For each sub-command, the log file name will be printed at the end of the execution and has the form of `o2dpg_cherry_picks_logs/<called-function>_<timestamp>.log`.

 ### To be always up-to-date